sukeesh/Jarvis/PLUGINS.md

    (...)
 ```

+This would alias "HelloWorld" to "Hello" and "Hi".

+An Alias behaves just like copy-pasting the whole plugin with a new name.

 ### Require

-Not all plugins are compabible with every system.
-To specify compbability constraints, use the require-feature.
+Not all plugins are compatible with every system.
+To specify compatibility constraints, use the require-feature.

-Plugins, which are non compabible are ignored and will not be displayed.
+Plugins, which are non compatible are ignored and will not be displayed.

 Current available requirements: